 We found 4 orthopedic surgeons near Myrtle Beach, SC.

-Dr. Brian Blair's medical specialty is orthopedics/orthopedic surgery and sports medicine.
-He studied medicine at Medical University of South Carolina College of Medicine.
-Dr. Blair's areas of clinical interest consist of arthroscopic surgery and sports health.
-Patient reviews placed him at an average of 3.0 stars out of 5.
-Dr. Blair is in-network for Medicare insurance.
+Dr. Brian Blair's specialties are orthopedics/orthopedic surgery and sports medicine.
+He practices in Murrells Inlet, SC and Myrtle Beach, SC.
+Dr. Blair attended medical school at Medical University of South Carolina College of Medicine.
+His clinical interests encompass arthroscopic surgery and sports health.
+Patients gave him an average rating of 3.0 stars out of 5.
+He takes Medicare insurance.

 Conditions / Treatments